Norway Debate: Division

 At 23:00, the Speaker rose to put the question "that this House do now adjourn".
 There was minimal dissent and he announced the division, calling for the Lobby to be cleared.
 The division was in effect a no confidence motion or, as Churchill called it in his closing speech, a vote of censure.
 Of the total 615 members, it has been estimated that more than 550 were present when the division was called but only 481 voted.

 The government's notional majority was 213, but 41 members who normally supported the government voted with the Opposition, while an estimated 60 other Conservatives deliberately abstained.
 The government still won the vote by 281 to 200, but its majority was reduced to 81.
-Jenkins says that would have been perfectly sustainable in most circumstances, but not when Britain was losing the war and it was clear that unity and leadership were so obviously lacking.
+Jenkins says that would have been perfectly sustainable in most circumstances, but not when Britain was losing the war, and it was clear that unity and leadership were so obviously lacking.
 In these circumstances the reversal was devastating, and Chamberlain left the chamber pale and grim.

 Among the Conservatives, Chips Channon and other Chamberlain supporters shouted "Quislings" and "Rats" at the rebels, who replied with taunts of "Yes-men".
 Labour's Josiah Wedgwood led the singing of "Rule Britannia", joined by Conservative rebel Harold Macmillan of the Noes; that gave way to cries of "Go!" as Chamberlain left the chamber.
 Amery, Keyes, Macmillan and Boothby were among the rebels voting with Labour.
-Others were Nancy Astor, John Profumo, Quintin Hogg, Leslie Hore-Belisha and Edward Spears but not some expected dissidents such as Duncan Sandys, who abstained, and Brendan Bracken who, in Jenkins's words, "followed [Churchill's] example rather than his interest and voted with the government".
-Colville in his diary wrote that the government was "fairly satisfied" but acknowledged that reconstruction of the Cabinet was necessary; "the shock they have received may be a healthy one".
+Others were Nancy Astor, John Profumo, Quintin Hogg, Leslie Hore-Belisha, and Edward Spears, but not some expected dissidents such as Duncan Sandys, who abstained, and Brendan Bracken who, in Jenkins's words, "followed [Churchill's] example rather than his interest and voted with the government".
+Colville in his diary wrote that the government was "fairly satisfied", but acknowledged that reconstruction of the Cabinet was necessary; "the shock they have received may be a healthy one".

-9 May: third day and conclusion
+9 May: third day, and conclusion

 The debate continued into a third day but, with the division having been held at the end of the second day, the final day was really a matter of wrapping up.
-Starting at 15:18, there were only four speakers and the last of them was Lloyd George who spoke mostly about his own time as prime minister in the First World War and at the 1919 Paris Peace Conference.
-He concluded by blaming the democracies for not carrying out the pledges made at that time with the result that Nazism had arisen in Germany.
+Starting at 15:18, there were only four speakers.
+The last of them was Lloyd George who spoke mostly about his own time as prime minister in the First World War, and at the 1919 Paris Peace Conference.
+He concluded by blaming the democracies for not carrying out the pledges made at that time, with the result that Nazism had arisen in Germany.
 When he finished, shortly before 16:00, the question "that this House do now adjourn" was raised and agreed to, thus concluding the Norway Debate.